MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. Select **Outputs** from the deployment page.
 1. Copy the value of property **appGatewayURL**.
 Append it with *weblogic/ready* and open in a new browser tab.
 You should see an empty page without any error message.
 If not, you must troubleshoot and resolve the issue before continuing.
 1. Copy and write down the value of property **adminConsole**.
 Open it in a new browser tab.
 You should see login page of **WebLogic Server Administratiion Console**.
-Sign into the console with the user name and password for WebLogic administrator you wrote down before.
+Sign in to the console with the user name and password for WebLogic administrator you wrote down before.
 If you are not able to sign in, you must troubleshoot and resolve the issue before continuing.

 Write down the IP address of the Azure Application Gateway for each cluster, you will use them when you setup the Azure Traffic Manager later.